mzdravkov/kamino/README.md

 A tool for deploying web applications using [Docker](http://docker.io) and [nginx](http://nginx.org).

+*NOTE:* This is the release-0.0.1 branch.
+This release of kamino is old and mostly for historical reasons.

 #About

 Kamino is a command line tool, written in [Go language](http://golang.org), for making deployment of many instances of one web application easy.
 It's small and simple.